Dependencies

 When dependencies exist:

-- Changes cascade through the entire dependency chain
+- Changes cascade through the entire chain

-- The schedule automatically updates
+- The schedule updates automatically

 Example Cascade